 How much does an NHS Consultant get paid?
 Understanding the Consultant pay scale

-The ultimate goal of a junior doctor is to, of course, become a Consultant.
+The ultimate goal of a Junior Doctor (also known as a Resident Doctor) is to, of course, become a Consultant.
 This is a journey with the average training route covering a duration of 7 years.

 So, when the time comes there is one big question – how much do NHS Consultants get paid?